 With the necessary insights handled, you can now enter the formal preparation phase.
 Here you plan the specific presentation in accordance with your actual audience and set up the technical solution.
-The first step in this phase is therefore to set up a local environment of Enonic XP or to use an Enonic cloud trial.
+The first step in this phase is therefore to set up a local environment of Enonic or to use an Enonic cloud trial.

 Next, you must decide which apps from the Enonic Market you should use for the demo.
 For instance, a headless demo would benefit from the Headless Movie Database app, while a more traditional website could be demonstrated with the Superhero Blog.
 A web app demo should first and foremost include developers, and could make use of the My first web app tutorial.

 Now, proceed to create a script based on the insights you gathered.
-For the non-technical people you should keep away from technical details and instead focus on content production, the landing page editor, the image handling, the interface, and so on.
-Also customise the script based on relevant apps from the Market based on integrations and tools.
+For the non-technical people you should keep away from technical details and instead focus on content management, the landing page editor, the image handling, the interface, and so on.
+Also customize the script based on relevant apps from the Market based on integrations and tools.
 Enonic partners will of course receive full script suggestions by request.

 Finally, test everything beforehand, and rehearse the script, presentation, and actual demonstration.

-When performing the actual demonstration of the Enonic platform, you should firstly set up and present a clear agenda for the customer.
+When performing the actual demonstration of the Enonic platform, you should first set up and present a clear agenda for the customer.
 Make sure to include introductions to each section, so the customer will know what you are trying to accomplish.

 Under the demo, it’s important to tell the customer story.
 Make it as personal and relevant as possible for the customer, complete with realistic examples and a human story about solving tasks and delivering a great customer experience with the platform.